mayouni/stzlib/libraries/stzlib/doc/narrations/stz-readability-writability-narration.md

 ---

-## Function ExceptionalForm: Because the Real World Is Full of Exceptions
+## Function ExceptionalForm: Handling Real-World Exceptions

 In many real-world scenarios, we encounter cases where simple string processing fails to meet nuanced requirements.
 For example, consider the task of removing non-letter characters from the string `"__R~~~IN***G__"`.
 Using the standard `RemoveNonLetters()` function from the `stzString` class, this can be elegantly achieved: